Today, too many people choose the easiest roads (or simple work), the paths with the least challenges and difficulties.

 Will they even remember you?

-When you do something that is hard, impossibly hard, you will establish a legacy.
+When you do something impossibly hard, you will establish a legacy.

-I was told as a child that it is the struggle of the butterfly breaking from its cocoon that enables it to fly.
+As a child, I was told that the struggle of the butterfly breaking from its cocoon enables it to fly.

 I so wanted to help that butterfly break free from its prison.